jcrawford/jcrawford.github.io/content/posts/2025/06/how-rowing-builds-character-80.md

 ---
-slug: "how-rowing-builds-character-80"
+slug: how-rowing-builds-character-80
-title: "How Rowing Builds Character"
+title: How Rowing Builds Character
+excerpt: >-
-excerpt: "Explore the fascinating world of rowing and discover how it can transform your approach to sports.
-Learn practical tips and insights from experts."
+  Explore the fascinating world of rowing and discover how it can transform your approach to sports.
+Learn practical tips and insights from experts.
-featuredImage: "/images/content/how-rowing-builds-character-80/featured.jpg"
+featuredImage: /images/content/how-rowing-builds-character-80/featured.jpg
-category: "sports"
-tags: ["sports", "strength", "athletics", "motivation"]
+tags:
+  - sports
+  - strength
+  - athletics
+  - motivation
-author: "joseph-crawford"
+author: joseph-crawford
-publishedAt: "2025-06-10"
+publishedAt: '2025-06-10'
-updatedAt: "2025-06-10"
+updatedAt: '2025-06-10'
 ---

 In today's world, rowing represents more than just a trend—it's a fundamental shift in how we approach sports.
 Understanding the nuances and deeper meaning behind this concept can transform your perspective and enrich your experience.